What I found when I went to check what an AI agent had actually built.

-I have been in the data industry for over 25 years, I have built a number of products and solutions during that time.
+I have been in the data industry for over 25 years.
+I have built a number of products and solutions during that time.
 Depending on the requirements, I pick the appropriate methodology for designing and building.
-These principles I have taken with me into my foray of AI Assisted Engineering.
+These principles I have taken with me into my foray of AI-Assisted Engineering.

 I have used AI to assist in building two data products this year.
 The schemas don't match.